cyberbunny111/41189---Reflective-Portfolio/README.md

 # This week I gained new insights about:

-A number / An increasing number of studies have found that ...
+An increasing number of studies have found that ...

 # What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+I have found it extremely challenging to feel motivated to write these repositories.
+I feel as if I am falling behind and it has been difficult to keep on track with my online discussion work, studying for all subjects and assignments.

 # This week I observed: